Teri Leigh Teed

 A native of Columbia, SC now based near the town of Sylva in the Blue Ridge Mountains of western North Carolina, Teri is a featured artist (photography, literature and music) in the North Carolina Artists Council and a member of the Jackson County Arts Council.

 Teri’s photograph “Blue Ridge Parkway, Autumn View Waterrock Knob” was selected for the inaugural juried exhibition of the NC Artists Count 2017 “Smoky Mountain Sampler” showcase featuring western North Carolina artists.
-Her fine art photography is also featured in numerous publications, including Blue Ridge Parkway Daily, Carolina Living Magazine, Midlands Biz Magazine, Carolina Arts Magazine, Phoenix Voyage Art Portal (visual artists), Rapid River Magazine, NC Arts Every Day, Mountain Express, Western North Carolina Times, and SCIWAY.net, the premier online resource for information on South Carolina.
+Her fine art photography is also featured in numerous publications, including Blue Ridge Parkway Daily, Carolina Living Magazine, Midlands Biz Magazine, Carolina Arts Magazine, Phoenix Voyage Art Portal (visual artists), Rapid River Magazine, NC Arts Every Day, Smoky Mountain News, Mountain Express, Western North Carolina Times, and SCIWAY.net, the premier online resource for information on South Carolina.
 One of her many angel photographs graces the CD “Soundational Meditations” by Sandra Winter.

 Her photo stories are featured in numerous publications online and in print.
 Teri’s poetry is featured in the Camden Poet’s Society 25th Anniversary Collection “What We Keep, Passions of the Heart” (2016) and on Traveler on the Path website.